toombs-caeman/dotfiles/toybox/literate_programming.md

 # Markdown Shell (mdsh)
 can we make a 'literate' bash script

+* each header becomes a function. functions are called in order, or can be referenced by name
+* code in fenced blocks gets concatenated.
 * fenced code blocks become functions
   * function name is taken from section header
   * use language hint as `env`